supercede/jwt-node-endpoint/README.md

 #to get admin auth:
 On Postman, go to http://localhost:3000/login enter {"name": "admin", "password": "admin"}
-a token will be sent, copy this.
+if the login request is successful, a token is return in the body of the response, copy this.

 to enable admin rights (add products, get sale order, etc) go to the route, select header,